QuantEcon/lecture-source-py/source/rst/lu_tricks.rst

 of :math:`L`, and similarly for :math:`U`

 The left side of equation :eq:`onefivetwo` is the "feedback" part of the optimal control law for :math:`y_t`, while the right-hand side is the "feedforward" part

 We note that there is a different control law for each :math:`t`

-Thus, in the finite horizon case, the optimal control law is time dependent
+Thus, in the finite horizon case, the optimal control law is time-dependent

 It is natural to suspect that as :math:`N \rightarrow\infty`, :eq:`onefivetwo` becomes equivalent to the solution of our infinite horizon problem,